tatianegercina/FinTech/01-Lesson-Plans/14-Deep-Learning/1/LessonPlan.md

 Walk through the solution and highlight the following:

-* Since we want to test different parameter combinations in our models, setting the random seed of Tensor flow to allow results reproducibility is a common practice that helps to reduce unexpected variations across models execution.
+* Since we want to test different parameter combinations in our models, setting the random seed of Tensorflow to allow results reproducibility is a common practice that helps to reduce unexpected variations across models execution.

   ```python
   # Set a random seed for TensorFlow to allow reproducible testing results